 Finding Home in the Bitterroots

-When DJ Lee’s friend and mentor disappears in the vast Selway-Bitterroot Wilderness of Idaho and Montana, she travels there to seek answers.
-The disappearance unexpectedly brings to an end Lee’s fifteen-year quest to uncover the buried history of her grandparents in this remote wilderness.
-Lee doesn’t find all the answers but comes away with a penetrating memoir that weaves the present-day narrative with past trips, family secrets, and wilderness history.
-Through wild animal encounters, bush plane flights in dense fog, raging forest fires, and strange characters who have come to the wilderness to seek or hide, she learns how to survive.
+When DJ Lee’s dear friend vanishes in the vast Selway-Bitterroot Wilderness of Idaho and Montana, she travels there to seek answers.
+The journey unexpectedly brings to an end her fifteen-year quest to uncover the buried history of her family in this remote place.
+Although Lee doesn’t find all the answers, she comes away with a penetrating memoir that weaves her present-day story with past excursions into the region, wilderness history, and family secrets.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now